Energy Stable Scheme for Random Batch Molecular Dynamics

 To describe the details of the ESS approach, consider a charged system of $N$ particles in a cubic box of side length $L$ and volume $V=L^3$, with the $i$th particle having strength $q_i$, mass $m_i$ and position $\bm{r}_i$.
-The Hamiltonian of this system is composed of the kinetic and potential energies
+The Hamiltonian of this system comprises the kinetic and potential energies

 with $K=\sum_i m_{i}\bm{v}_{i}^{2}/2$ and the potential energy $U$ is represented by a combination of Lennard-Jones and long-range Coulomb interactions between particles.
-Under the periodic boundary condition, the Coulomb interaction among particles is usually evaluated by the Ewald-type summation~\cite{Ewald1921AnnPhys,hu2014infinite}, where the Coulomb kernel is split into the short- and long-range parts $1/r=\erfc(\alpha r)/r+\erf(\alpha r)/r$ with $\alpha>0$ being a specified positive constant.
+Under the periodic boundary condition, the Coulomb interaction among particles is usually evaluated by the Ewald-type summation~\cite{Ewald1921AnnPhys,hu2014infinite}, where the Coulomb kernel is split as the short- and long-range parts $1/r=\erfc(\alpha r)/r+\erf(\alpha r)/r$ with $\alpha>0$ being a specified positive constant.
 The long-range component is smooth and slowly varying.
 The corresponding energy can be written as a Fourier series

 with $\bm{k}=2\pi\bm{m}/L$, $\bm{m}\in{\mathbb{Z}^3}$, and the structure factor